 3. Marketing success is typically measured using metrics like brand awareness, website traffic, engagement rates, and conversion rates.
 These metrics reflect the effectiveness of marketing efforts in attracting and educating potential customers.
 In contrast, sales success is measured by more concrete metrics such as revenue generated, deal closure rates, and customer acquisition costs.
 These metrics directly tie sales efforts to revenue outcomes, making them more transactional and outcome-focused compared to marketing’s broader reach and influence metrics.

 Brooke Janousek is a fractional CMO and digital nomad on a journey to intentionally live a joyful life.
-She is the founder of The Grow CMO, a fractional leadership solution for effective marketing growth that[…]
+She is the founder of The Grow CMO, a fractional leadership solution for effective[…]

 Leave A Comment